ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/index.md

 [!code-csharp[ConstructorExamples.cs](../../../../../test/Rezolver.Tests.Examples/ConstructorExamples.cs#example5)]

 > [!TIP]
-> The use of @Rezolver.Targets.ChangeTypeTarget there might be a little confusing.
+> The use of @Rezolver.Targets.ChangeTypeTarget (via the `As` extension method) there might be a little confusing.
 In truth, we're only sneaking it in here to show
 > some other parts of the framework :)
 >
 > Think of it as being the same as an explicit cast from one type to another - you put a target inside it and tell it what type